 E&I rates all of its amplifiers at 1 dB compression – this is the point where the power gain is 1 dB below that of the linear range.
 When we say a unit is rated at 100 Watts, this means you can run it at 100 Watts 24h hours a day, 7 days a week, in a continuous mode or any other mode your application may require.

 Does E&I design amplifiers for HF, VHF, and UHF applications?

 Yes, E&I’s broadband amplifiers cover all of these frequencies.
 Please refer to our Application pages for additional details on which models are best suited for specific applications.

 What if my impedance doesn’t match that of the amplifier?

 All E&I amplifiers have a charactertic impedance of 50 ohms.
 If the amplifier is driving a non 50 ohm load, this will create a mismatch resulting in certain amount of power being reflected back to the amplifier.

 E&I’s amplifiers are designed to withstand 100% reflected power continuously without damage.The mismatched power, however will in turn affect the gain of the amplifier.

-Check out our new line of impedance matching and switchable transformers.
+Check out our new line of impedance matching transformers.

 Is there any protection built into E&I amplifiers?